 Youth participate in creating intentional, strategic plans for an array of activities, including curriculum, building construction, youth and community programs, and more.
 Engaging youth as designers can lead to more authentic learning, programming, and organizations.
 Designing programs, organizations, communities, campaigns, art and other activities are all powerful ways youth as designers can change the world.

-How to Engage Youth in Design
+How Youth Engagement in Design Happens

 Youth-Led Programming — A young person who develops programs, whether on computers or in organizations, writes the ways those tools operate.
 Youth-led programming can foster youth specialists or generalists who are capable of creating, planning, launching, facilitating, and evaluating programs of all sorts.

 Youth Architects — Youth who create plans for buildings, landscapes and other physical spaces are called architects.
 They research purposes and options, draw plans and sometimes make models model of the building.
 When the physical space is built, youth architects can supervise construction to make sure their plans are followed well.